-The Office of Student Life has the ability to project information and publicity about a registered student organization's event onto the H Street exterior side of Lisner Auditorium.
-The projector operates daily from 7pm-midnight.
+The Division for Student Affairs has the ability to project information and publicity about a registered student organization's event onto the H Street exterior side of Lisner Auditorium.
+The projector operates daily from sunset - 11:30 pm.
 The projector can be booked for up to a three day period for an event by a student organization.
-Projector cancellations must be made at least 24 hours in advance or the group will be unable to register for the projector for the remainder of a semester.
+Projector cancellations must be made at least twenty-four hours in advance or the group will be unable to register for the projector for the remainder of a semester.
 Visit the Student Center website, under Venue Policies, for more information.